neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Jonas Kubilius
    :affiliation: Ph.D. student, Laboratories of Biological and Experimental Psychology, K. U. Leuven, Belgium
    :date: 2011-06-18
-   :tags:  lofs, reproducibility, vm, impact, sharing
+   :tags:  lofs, reproducibility, vm, impact, sharing, open science
    :group: Individual laboratories and researchers

    [...]
 NeuroDebian allows both researchers and the public to easily replicate the entire experimental procedure, a feature rendered difficult or often impossible by proprietary software packages that most scientists rely on nowadays.
 I have been increasingly using NeuroDebian in a Virtual Machine because Linux operating systems are not supported by the university.  [...]
 Moreover, powered by NeuroDebian’s openness, I see a reason to publish the full code of our experimental and analysis scripts.
 [NeuroDebian] makes the goal of open science finally viable.